 All of this is just a few blocks down from the beautiful Portland Harbor Hotel.
-If you’re wondering where to say in Portland Maine, we highly recommend staying here!
+If you’re wondering where to say in Portland Maine, I highly recommend staying here!

 Review of Portland Harbor Hotel

-When we were invited to stay at the Portland Harbor Hotel in exchange for our honest review, I was delighted.
-That’s because we’d tried to book accommodations on two separate occasions over the summer and it was at full capacity.
+When I was invited to stay at the Portland Harbor Hotel in exchange for my honest review, I was delighted.
+That’s because I’d tried to book accommodations on two separate occasions over the summer and it was at full capacity.

 After having experienced a taste of Portland and how fantastic the Portland Harbor Hotel is, it’s no wonder it was fully booked.